-- Sheaves that are too small, worn or corrugated cause damage to a wire rope. - Broken wires mean a loss in strength. - Kinks permanently damage a wire rope and must be avoided. - Wire ropes are damaged by knots.
-Wire rope with knots must never be used. - Environmental factors such as corrosive conditions and heat can damage a wire rope. - Lack of lubrication can significantly shorten the useful life of a wire rope. - Contact with electrical wires and resulting arcing will damage a wire rope. - An inspection should include verification that none of the specified removal criteria for this usage are met by checking for such things as: - Surface wear; nominal and unusual. - Broken wires; number and location. - Reduction in diameter. - Rope stretch (elongation). - Integrity of end attachments.
+- Sheaves that are too small, worn or corrugated cause damage to a wire rope. - Broken wires mean a loss in strength. - Kinks permanently damage a rope and must be avoided. - Ropes are damaged by knots.
+Rope with knots must never be used. - Environmental factors such as corrosive conditions and heat can damage a wire rope. - Lack of lubrication can significantly shorten the useful life of a wire rope. - Contact with electrical wires and resulting arcing will damage a wire rope. - An inspection should include verification that none of the specified removal criteria for this usage are met by checking for such things as: - Surface wear; nominal and unusual. - Broken wires; number and location. - Reduction in diameter.

+- Rope stretch (elongation).

+- Integrity of end attachments.

+- Evidence of abuse or contact with another object.

+- Heat damage.

+- Corrosion.

-- Evidence of abuse or contact with another object. - Heat damage. - Corrosion. - NOTE: A more detailed wire rope inspection procedure is given in the Service Manual. - When a wire rope has been removed from service because it is no longer suitable for use, it must not be reused on another application.
+NOTE: A more detailed rope inspection procedure is given in the Service Manual.

+When a rope has been removed from service because it is no longer suitable for use, it must not be reused on another application.